AdobeDocs/journey-optimizer-learn.en/help/mobile-learning-hub/configure-and-launch.md

 - Collects app events (screen views, taps, purchases, lifecycle events, etc.) and sends them to the **Adobe Experience Platform Edge Network**.
 - Manages **identity** and **consent**, so Journey Optimizer can safely build and use customer profiles.
 - Registers and updates **push tokens**, and sends **push and in‑app tracking events** back to Adobe Experience Platform.
-- Integrates with **Journey Optimizer mobile extensions** (push, in‑app, content cards, decisioning) so messages can be delivered, rendered, and measured end‑to‑end.
+- Integrates with the **[Journey Optimizer mobile extension](https://developer.adobe.com/client-sdks/edge/adobe-journey-optimizer)** so messages can be delivered, rendered, and measured end‑to‑end.

 Without the Mobile SDK integrated in your app, Journey Optimizer cannot reliably: